mikhae1/kubectl-quackops/README.md

 }```

 In MCP mode, QuackOps prefers MCP tools for diagnostics, with optional strict mode to avoid local fallback.
 Tools can be restricted using `QU_ALLOWED_TOOLS`/`QU_DENIED_TOOLS`.

+**Currently in experimental mode: tested with Google Gemini only**.

 ## 🛡️ Security Considerations